-Where it is effective: This works best with generation Y or millennial demographics who feel most comfortable communicating on social media platforms (sometimes anonymously) as their favorite form of business communications.
+Where it is effective: This works best with generation Z or millennial demographics who feel most comfortable communicating on social media platforms, sometimes anonymously, as their favorite form of business communications.
 How to test it: When a company posts something on social media, do customers respond?
 Do customers initiate feedback about their experiences on social media?
+If your brand needs help managing comments, mentions, and direct messages, a social media engagement tool could consolidate these customer conversations in a single app.

 Where it is effective: This works best with generation Y and millennials that would prefer to use texting on their phone as their primary form of communication.
 How to test it: Ask prospects and customers if they will opt-in on this form on their phone.
 If the company gets a good response, it should be tested.

 Where it is effective: When customers go on a website, many Generation-X and Y would rather chat with a person (texting on a website) than call.
 They do this because they can multitask and see it as less intrusive than a call.
 Millennials are most comfortable communicating with artificial intelligence chatbots on a website or social media.
 How to test it: Put a chat service on your company website as an offered form of communication and see if anyone uses it!

 Where it is effective: One of the biggest problems with surveys is that typically only two types of customers answer them: those that are very happy and those that are very unhappy.
 It is difficult to get the opinions of those customers that fall somewhere in the middle.
 How to test it: Put a short two-question survey to customers and see how many people respond or if valuable information is collected.

-Finally, the only way to determine the most effective business communication trends is to test it with your customers and see how they respond back.
+Finally, the only way to determine the most effective business communication trends is to test them with your customers and see how they respond back.
 Also, when customers initiate the communication with your company, determine which form they most frequently use and for which issues.